tomjoht/documentation-theme-jekyll/doc_top_navigation.md

 ## Changing the top navigation

 The top navigation reads from the \_data/topnav_doc.yml file.
 There are two *separate* sections:
-{% comment %} this is a comment that I am adding here...{% endcomment %}

 * `topnav`
 * `topnav_dropdowns`